 Some emotions can block your growth and success

-Hopelessness is a dangerous emotion.
+Hopelessness is a dangerous state and can one of a few destructive emotions.
 It is literally you feeling as if nothing has a chance of getting better no matter what.
 When you feel helpless, you feel powerless to change or improve your situation.
 Feeling continually hopeless can be a sign of depression or unresolved trauma.
 It may also indicate that you lack belief in yourself.
 If you find that hopelessness is a common or ongoing theme in your life you may wish to consider talking to a professional.

 Nearly everybody feels the occasional pang of jealousy.
 Whether it’s somebody obtaining an item you’ve been coveting, or reaching a shared goal before you do, it is perfectly normal to want something that another person has.
 In fact, if you keep it perspective, jealousy can be a bit motivating.
 However, if jealousy morphs into bitterness, or if it seems as if you are simply never satisfied with what you have, there may be a problem.
 Try focusing on your blessings, or doing a bit of self-exploration to determine why you are chronically unsatisfied.

 Fear is an emotion that causes you to become paralyzed.
 When you are paralyzed, you stop making progress.
-Sure, fear is a great response to danger, but when the only danger is growth and change, it is time to focus on finding coping skills that will help you get past the fears that are holding you back.
+Sure, fear is a great response to danger.
+But when the only danger is growth and change, it is time to focus on finding coping skills.
+It is these skills that will help you get past the fears that are holding you back.
 One thing that you can do is use meditation and visualization as a way to explore, cope with, and overcome your fears.
-You don’t necessarily need to go through any complex steps, simply walking yourself through whatever it is that you are fearing, may just be enough to help you to get past your fear.
-Meditation can also help you put fear into perspective by centering you and allowing you to find inner peace by learning to find inspiration in simple things.
+You don’t necessarily need to go through any complex steps.
+Simply walking yourself through whatever it is that you are fearing, may just be enough to help you to get past your fear.
+Meditation can also help you put fear into perspective by centring you and allowing you to find inner peace by learning to find inspiration in simple things.

 Hatred is such a destructive emotion.
 This is because it causes you to become emotionally invested in a person that has done wrong to you.
 When you feel hatred, you have essentially given a bad person permission to continue to infiltrate your thoughts and impact your daily life.
 What a horrible way to live.
 Remember that letting go of hatred isn’t giving permission for somebody to hurt you.
 In fact, it is taking away their power to do just that.

-All of these emotions have the potential to do a lot of damage in your life.
+All of these potentially destructive emotions have the possibility of doing damage in your life.
 If you don’t find ways to let them go or work through them, you risk becoming emotionally stunted, difficult to get along with, and bitter.
 Fortunately, with a bit of introspection and hard work, you can get these feelings under control and learn to function in a more positive manner.